Formula 1 Malaysia Grand Prix 2016

 Formula 1 Malaysia Grand Prix is the country's biggest racing event attracting thousands of racing enthusiasts from around the world.
 Informally known as the F1 or GP race by locals, the Malaysian leg of the FIA Formula One World Championship was first included in the 1999 F1 season and, this year, the Grand Prix race takes place at the Sepang International Circuit, about 45 minutes away from Kuala Lumpur city centre.

-The date for the Malaysia Formula 1 Grand Prix is from March 27 until March 29, 2015.
+The date for the Malaysia Formula 1 Grand Prix is from 30th September to 2nd October, 2016.

 During this time, expect to see some of F1’s biggest names, along with hordes of racing fans from across the world, all come to Kuala Lumpur, creating a buzz like only international sporting events can.